 Now that students have read a book, summarized it, and practiced comparison and contrast as a whole class, you direct them to break off into small groups or work individually to read another text of their choice about a similar topic.
-You also identify a group of reluctant readers who will participate in a Guided Reading session, where you read a book on a related topic, Animal Discoveries, out loud while students follow along and ask questions.
+You also identify a group of reluctant readers who will participate in a small-group session, where you read a book on a related topic, Animal Discoveries, out loud while students follow along and ask questions.

 A few confident readers put on their headphones and listen to a new book, of their choice, at their reading level.
 As students listen on tablets or computers, they use the same digital tools that you demonstrated earlier to practice active reading strategies on their own.
 Some take the time to record themselves reading the book and send it to you to review their fluency.